North Monterey County High School

 North Monterey County High School is a high school in Castroville, California, USA, was established in 1978.
 It serves the populations of Aromas, Castroville, Prunedale, Royal Oaks, Elkhorn and Salinas.
-NThe school is part of the North Monterey County Unified School District.
+The school is part of the North Monterey County Unified School District.
 North Monterey County High School is abbreviated on some official documents as NMCHS although it is more commonly known as either "North County" or "NC".

 Students

 The school serves just under 1,500 students.
 56% are Hispanic or Latino, 36% are White, 2% are African American and 3% are Asian.
 About one-fifth of North County students are designated as English Language Learners.

 Background

 Before 1978, North Monterey County students traveled to Salinas for high school.
 Many local residents wanted to have their own high school so that their children would not have to travel.
 In 1978, voters approved a bond measure to build the high school under the campaign slogan "Yes is Best".
 In fall 1978, North County opened to a new student body that did not include a senior class.
 In June 1980, the first class graduated.
 In 1985, the high school won national recognition from President Reagan as one of the best 100 high schools in the cUS and subsequently won two distinguished California High School Awards in the 1990s.
-The school was recently recognized at the California Conference of Superintendents for its high Latino graduation rate.
+The school has been recognized at the California Conference of Superintendents for its high Latino graduation rate.